 Attendance at class meetings, devotions, advisories and assemblies is mandatory.
+Advisors shall take class meeting attendance and report to the dean.
+Failure to attend any of the above will be considered a class cut.

 Attendance at Physical Education classes is mandatory.
 Regular physical activity is required of each student.
 When a student needs to be excused from physical education class for a single day, the student should bring a note from home stating the nature of the illness or disability involved.
 The note must be taken to the school nurse before 8 a.m.
-The nurse will record the information and initial the note; the student will then be expected to give the signed note to their physical education instructor at the beginning of the class.
+The nurse will record the information and initial the note; the student will then be expected to give the signed note to his/her physical education instructor at the beginning of the class.
 Students not following this procedure will be considered to be cutting class.
 All medically excused students are expected to attend class and will be given an assignment during that class.
 When a student needs to be excused from two or more days of physical education, a doctor's note is required.
 When a student is medically excused from physical education for more than two class periods, the instructor will provide a project in connection with the student's current course of study.
-A student unable to physically participate in physical education class will not be allowed to participate in after school activities that day or the following weekend if class missed is on a Friday.
+A student unable to physically participate in his/her physical education class will not be allowed to participate in after school athletics that day or the following weekend if the class missed is on a Friday.